 You can @mention your own account in your Instagram Story, and then people will be taken to your profile where your bio can have a short CTA that’s similar to what your Insta Story CTA was with an arrow or hand pointing to your link in the bio.

 Here’s how it works:

-- Replace your link in bio with the specific link you want to use.
+- Replace your link in the bio with the specific link you want to use.

-- Include a similar CTA as you will use in your Instagram Story, with a hand or arrow point downwards (towards your bio link).
+- Include a similar CTA as you will use in your Instagram Story, with a hand or arrow pointing downwards (towards your bio link).